secretstartups/handbook/content/job-families/finance/payroll.md

 ## Career Ladder

-The next step in the Payroll job family is to move a higher level leadership payroll role which is not yet defined at GitLab.
+The next step in the Payroll job family is to move to an Accounting leadership role such as Director, Accounting Operations or other undefined role.

 ## Hiring Process